slothoth/sql_checker/readme.md

 - frontend modelling
 - VI port (ahhh)
 - Tabbed graphs, so you can see content in different criteria.
-- Node connections can only happen between valid connectors (PK-FK)
+- Node connections can only happen between valid connectors (PK-FK), node.add_accept_port_type